 Imagine no more reaching to touch seatback monitor to review media availability, select a movie to watch, control sound and brightness.
 During a flight, turn a personal electronic device into a remote that uses fling gestures, p-pad or touchpad to easily control the seatback monitor.

 For the specific APIs, please refer to the Companion App SDK documentation.
-In addition, you can review the Companion App API Reference in the Design & Develop section of the Resources pages.
+In addition, you can review the Companion App Developer Guide in the Design & Develop section of the Resources pages.